OceanSprint/oceansprint.org/docs/activities.md

 ### Wine tasting - 35€

-Dive deeper into the unique style of how wine is produced on Lanzarote.
+We get picked up by bus and we dive deeper into the unique style of how wine is produced on Lanzarote.

 Choose four of your favourite styles from a portfolio of wines.